GoTeamEpsilon/OpenEMR-Cloud/AWS-Guide/Chapters/01-Getting-Started.md

 10. Under **Review**, ensure all information reflects the above steps.
 11. Click **Next: Create user**.

-### Restrict permissions to your Root account

-_TODO: Revert the **AdministratorAccess** step from above once this is in place :)_

-0. Explanation of why this is important since it sometimes confuses me
-1. Steps Steps Steps XYZ XYZ XYZ (this includes setting up an individual account, right?)

 ### Generate an AWS SSH keypair

 1. In the AWS Management Console, click **Services** and then click **EC2**.